BrivsGars/MiaVoiceArtisAizkraukle/README.md

   # Why React Native?

-  The same reason - one single code for all platforms.
+  One single code for all platforms.
 And a nice, readable, abstract style.

   # Hello World Example